Stalybridge, Hyde, Mossley and Dukinfield Tramways

 Curiously, one of the councils — Hyde — had independently acquired powers to build a short line from the Oldham, Ashton and Hyde Electric Tramway Company's terminus at Gee Cross, to meet the tracks of Stockport Corporation Tramways at Pole Bank.
 This line was opened on the 1st of January 1903, but was immediately leased to the OA&HETCo rather than being worked by the SHMD Joint Board.

 At the other end of the system, Stalybridge became a tramway owner on the 31st March 1903, when it exercised its right to purchase the Manchester Carriage and Tramway Company's horse tramway within the borough, the final legalities not being completed until 1907.
 As a consequence, the horse tramway service between Ashton and Stalybridge immediately ceased, which seems to have been an oversight on the part of Stalybridge, given that conversion to electric traction was obviously going to take some time.
-An agreement was however soon reached for Manchester Corporation Tramways to temporarily operate a through horse service from Ashton to Stalybridge, and this commenced on the 23rd April 1903.
+An agreement was, however, soon reached for Manchester Corporation Tramways to temporarily operate a through horse service from Ashton to Stalybridge, and this commenced on the 23rd April 1903.
 The horse tramway within Ashton, which ran from Audenshaw in the west through to the boundary with Stalybridge in the east was converted to electric traction by Manchester Corporation Tramways (under contract), whilst the continuation eastwards, which was within Stalybridge, was converted by the SHMD Joint Board.

 The last horse tram service ran on the 14th October 1903; this was operated by the MCT, and was in fact the last horse tram service to run over former MC&TCo metals.
-Standard-gauge electric services commenced the next day, and though the SHMD Joint Board had agreed a joint running agreement with Ashton Corporation Tramways, the former did not have enough tramcars to work the service, so it was initially operated by the ACT alone.
+Standard-gauge electric services commenced the next day, and though the SHMD Joint Board had agreed a joint running agreement with Ashton Corporation Tramways, the former did not actually have enough tramcars to work the service, so it was initially operated by the ACT alone.

-The system was however far from profitable, with heavy calls being made on local rate payers to make good sizeable annual shortfalls.
+The system was, however, far from profitable, with heavy calls being made on local rate payers to make good sizeable annual shortfalls.
 Significant economies were instituted, but it was to take almost twenty years before the SHMD turned a profit, in 1923 to be precise.

 In 1918, various local councils, including Hyde, exercised their rights to purchase those portions of the OA&HETCo within their respective municipal boundaries.
 Hyde Corporation formally took possession of 2.63 route miles of track (0.99 miles of which were already owned by Hyde but which had been leased to the OA&HETCo) on the 24th May 1921, though the company agreed to continue working the system until the 1st of July.
-The MCT took over services running via Denton to Hyde, with the SCT doing likewise for the route from Bredbury, with SHMD Joint Board cars eventually running through to Edgeley in Stockport and Victoria St near the cathedral in Manchester.
+The MCT took over services running via Denton to Hyde, with the SCT doing likewise for the route from Bredbury, with SHMD Joint Board cars eventually running through to Edgeley in Stockport and Victoria Street near the cathedral in Manchester.

 The SHMD Joint Board introduced its first bus service on the 29th May 1925, and was to expand them significantly over the next few years, many of them being introduced in place of tram services.
 Six years later, in 1931, the SHMD Joint Board formally decided to abandon the tramway system, though it proved to be a long, drawn-out process.
-On the 15th July 1936, the name of the enterprise was formally changed — to Stalybridge, Hyde, Mossley & Dukinfield Transport & Electricity Board — to reflect the change from trams to buses, but it was to be a further nine years before the last SHMD Joint Board tramcar ran on the 12th May 1945.
-Trams were however still operated through to Hyde by the SCT and the MCT via Bredbury and Denton, respectively.
+On the 15th July 1936, the name of the enterprise was formally changed — to Stalybridge, Hyde, Mossley & Dukinfield Transport & Electricity Board — to reflect the change from trams to buses, but it was to be a further nine years before the last SHMD Joint Board tramcar ran, on the 12th May 1945.
+Trams were, however, still operated through to Hyde by the SCT and the MCT via Bredbury and Denton, respectively.
 The last SCT service to Hyde ran on the 2nd March 1947, and the last MCT service on the 30th December the same year.

 Uniforms